 Visiting time: 30 minutes

-Depending on your general state of fatigue (and I'm thinking in particular of being with young children or to), it is quite possible given its location to add a visit to those proposed above.
+Depending on your general level of fatigue (and I am thinking in particular of whether you are with young children or not), it is quite possible, given its location, to add a visit to those proposed above.

-Ideally, this visit can be done following that of the What Arun, before joining the What Pho, but it depends on your timing (if you approach 17h, it is better to go to the first What Pho, the flower market being always very active at all hours).
+Ideally, this visit can be done immediately after visiting Wat Arun, before going to Wat Pho, but this depends on your timing (if you are approaching 17pm, it is better to go to Wat Pho first, as the flower market is always very active at all times).

-The flower market is in reality a market dedicated, certainly to flowers, but also to spices, fruits and vegetables.
-So it's a set very colorful, lively, because these are goods that are particularly purchased on a daily basis.
+The flower market It is actually a market dedicated not only to flowers, but also to spices, fruits, and vegetables.
+It is therefore a collection very colorful, lively, because these are goods that are particularly purchased on a daily basis.

 Go to the flower market